lambdablockchain/lambda-node/doc/ninja_targets.md

 Runs a series of security tests for ELF binaries against the following executables:

-- bitcoin-cli
+- lambda-cli
-- bitcoin-tx
+- lambda-tx
-- bitcoind
+- lambdad
-- bitcoin-qt
+- lambda-qt
-- bitcoin-seeder
+- lambda-seeder

 If the checks are successful, the exit status of the script `security-check.py` script will be 0 and its output will be silent, otherwise there will be a log